MARTINrichard05/RyzenTuningUtility/readme.md

 ## install
 # requirements
-`python` `pip`
+`python` `pip` `gtk4` `libadwaita`
-a ryzen cpu compatible with ryzenadj
-a up-to-date linux distro
+a ryzen cpu compatible with ryzenadj working ryzenadj install , to be sure ryzenadj works : `ryzenadj -i` up-to-date linux distro
+`iomem=relaxed` in boot parameters

 run `install.sh` as user
 it will ask you for privileges if needed

+if an error appears on modules install, install `pyGobject` yoursel and it should work !

 ## using
 just click on the icon in your app menu (first time install it will need to refresh, if it don't appear after 30 secs log out and in)